 Efforts in 2018 were focused on commercializing the Caburé natural gas field through: completion of the mandatory unitization process in April 2018 with the finalization of the Unit Operating Agreement ("UOA"), the unit development plan and related agreements; execution of a long-term gas sales agreement ("GSA") with Bahiagás, the Bahia state natural gas distribution company, in May 2018; and execution of the facility construction and operating agreement ("Gas Treatment Agreement" with Enerflex Ltd. ("Enerflex") in September 2018.
 See the discussion under "Natural Gas Assets" in "Principal Properties" for further details.

-In 2018, the Company tested the 183(1) well, which is part of the Gomo gas project as discussed further in "Principal Properties".
+In 2018, the Company also conducted an initial test of the 183(1) well, which is part of the Gomo gas project as discussed further in "Principal Properties".